johnofmars/mm-github-pages-starter/_pages/docs/subclasses.md

 - **Attunement of Control (Middle Tree)**
   - A shutdown super and another long range melee.
 Middle tree also offers `Pulsewave` that gives a bonus to speed for quickly disengaging.

-- **Atunement of the Elements (Bottom Tree)**
+- **Attunement of the Elements (Bottom Tree)**
   - It doesn’t have blink in Super, but you get an Arc Buddy on rifts for you and your allies.
+(It's weaker than **Getaway Artist** but synergizes well.)
 Your rifts charge faster, another incentive to play with your team and use your Lion for team shots.
 Also, your melee isn’t ranged, but does have extended range thanks to `Rising Storm`.
-Great choice for **Getaway Artist**.
+Great choice for **Getaway Artist**. _Note:_ Eating your grenade while you have weak Rift arc buddy will refresh the duration of weak arc buddy, while hopping into a rift while you have strong **Getaway Artist** arc buddy will refresh the duration of strong arc buddy.)

 ## Titan Subclasses